-Russian fur traders had established a permanent settlement on Kodiak Island in 1784 and reached Sitka in 1799.
-Their nation governed the vast land until 1867, when the United States purchased it.
+Russian fur traders settled on Kodiak Island in 1784 and had landed in Sitka by 1799.
+Russia governed the area until the United States purchased it in 1867 for $7.2 million.
+The acquisition, engineered by Secretary of State William Seward, was mocked by critics as “Seward’s Folly.”
 In 1896, fortune seekers in Canada’s Klondike Gold Rush traveled through Alaska; later strikes in Nome (1898) and Fairbanks (1902) spurred the state’s own gold rush.

-Finding out who kept records in your ancestors’ locale could take some digging.
+Finding genealogical records in your ancestors’ locales can take some serious mining of your own.
 Alaska started out with a tribal culture that left no written records.
-When the Russian government took over, churches recorded information.
+When the Russian government took over, churches recorded residents’ information.
 During the state’s territorial years, the US government kept track of denizens.

 These records also can pay big in your ancestor search: